rethinkdb/rethinkdb-rs/3-cluster-administration/migration.md

 your data.

 {% infobox info %}
+**Keep in mind:** The `dump` command requires the [Python driver](/docs/install-drivers/python/) to be installed.
+Don't upgrade the Python driver until after you've dumped the data!

 __Exporting from a version before RethinkDB 1.7?__ Use the deprecated [migration script](https://github.com/rethinkdb/rethinkdb/tree/next/scripts/migration).
 {% endinfobox %}